mritunjaysharma394/vowpal-wiki/Malicious-URL-example.md

 * Adds a constant feature called "const" with value ".01".
 * Retains the temporal order of the data.

+This shell pipeline can be used directly with VW, as described below.

-## Online training and testing
+## Out-of-the-box online training and testing

-The above command-line can be used to feed the data directly into VW to simulate online training and testing:
+We can use the above command-line to feed the data directly into VW to simulate online training and testing:
     time for d in `seq 0 120`; do cat url_svmlight/Day$d.svm; done \
       |sed -e 's/^-1/0 |f/' |sed -e 's/^+1/1 |f/' |sed -e 's/$/ const:.01/' \
       |vw --adaptive --cache_file cache